Unconditional Randomization Tests for Interference: Setup and Null Hypothesis of Interest

-\begin{example}[Intensity of the Link (cont.)]
-When units are people with cell phones, and we observe the number of text messages between different units, with a maximum of, for example, 50 messages per week, we can construct the "distance" measurement reflecting the intensity of the link as 50 minus the number of messages between units.
-Then, for a distance $\epsilon_s=40$, $\mathcal{D}_i (\epsilon_s)$ represents the set of treatment assignments where unit $i$ has fewer than $50-40=10$ messages with any treated units.
-The partial null hypothesis of interference $H^{\epsilon_s}_0$ would test whether interference exists for an untreated unit with fewer than 10 messages with any treated units. \end{example}
+\begin{example}[Link intensity continued] Consider a scenario where units represent individuals with cell phones, and the intensity of their connection is measured by the number of text messages exchanged, with a maximum of 50 messages per week.
+We define the ``distance'' between two individuals as $ 50 $ minus the number of messages exchanged.
+For $ \epsilon_s = 40 $, $ \mathcal{D}_i (\epsilon_s) $ represents all treatment assignments where unit $ i $ has exchanged fewer than 10 messages with any treated units.
+The partially sharp null hypothesis $ H^{\epsilon_s}_0 $ tests whether interference occurs for an untreated unit that has exchanged fewer than 10 messages with treated units. \end{example}